kthpanor/cb2070/_sources/docs/problems.md

 \quad \alpha \in \{x,y,z\}
 $$

-Note: This consideration is the underlying principle for \textit{spectroscopic selection rules} in physics.
+Note: This consideration is the underlying principle for *spectroscopic selection rules* in physics.

 ---------------------------------------------------------------------------